Skip to content

 However, do note that Apple pencils are not included and require an additional purchase.
 Something to consider when budgeting.

-3) Apple iPad Pro 12.9-inch
+3) Apple iPad Pro 12.9-inch (6th Generation)

-q? encoding=UTF8&ASIN=B0862HNWGK&Format= SL250 &ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=2220bb 20&language=en USir?t=2220bb 20&language=en US&l=li3&o=1&a=B0862HNWGK
+q? encoding=UTF8&ASIN=B0BJLF2BRM&Format= SL250 &ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=synaptus00 20&language=en USir?t=synaptus00 20&language=en US&l=li3&o=1&a=B0BJLF2BRM

 As a student, is it worth the price tag?
-Well that depends on what you study.
+Well, that depends on what you study.
 Many college students who are studying various arts or design will need a device powerful enough to run design software.

 But, if you are intending to use the iPad Pro for regular purposes then you may find that you can’t warrant the hefty price tag.

 We should also mention the size.
 This iPad Pro is 12.9 inches, huge by tablet standards.
 And if you are planning on using it to create digital art you may find the size very useful.
-However, the iPad Pro is also available with an 11 inch screen for those of you who are looking for something powerful but easier to transport.
+However, the iPad Pro is also available with an 11-inch screen for those of you who are looking for something powerful but easier to transport.

 5) Amazon Fire HD 10 Tablet